 Surviving Spiritual Vertigo

-So there you are, alone in a cloud.
-You can’t trust your senses, and on top of that you are skeptical of your instruments also.
+So there you are, alone in a cloud, with your body screaming at you that your instruments are lying.
 Your heart races.
 You are fighting panic.
-You realize that your life depends on thinking straight, ignoring your feelings and crosschecking your instruments.
-Yes, these are the sensations in the beginning, but that all changes as experience is gained.
-With the passing of time vertigo becomes a novelty.
-For me it became a thing that caused amusement, but which is easily ignored.
+You realize that your life depends on thinking straight, ignoring your feelings and cross-checking your instruments.
+This is not hyperbole, at least it wasn’t for me.
+These are real memories.
+But as time has passed, and I’ve gained more experience, vertigo has become a novelty.
+It’s now a thing that I find amusing and which is easily ignored.

-I have found that these truths concerning instrument flying have easily transfer over to my spiritual life.
+I have found that these concepts easily transfer to my spiritual life.
 As a young Christian I loved my new life.
 But then I would hear things that would threaten my new beliefs.
 I can remember watching a television show on PBS about the Bible.
-It, of course, was from a secular humanist’s perspective, and it almost shipwrecked my faith as a new believer.
-There were also questions that I would encounter, specifically designed in hell for someone with a not-so-renewed mind.
-All of these gave me that same feeling spiritually as vertigo gave me physically… not knowing which way was up.
+It, of course, was from a Secular Humanist’s perspective.
+That show almost shipwrecked my faith as a new believer.
+There were also questions that I would encounter, specifically designed, it seemed, for the not-so-renewed mind.
+All of these gave me the same spiritual feeling as vertigo gave me physically… not knowing which way was up, and being very afraid.

 You will discover, if you indeed have a reference point, that the culture you are living in is spinning out of control.
-The “pilots” have destroyed their instruments and are flying by “the seat of their pants”, doing what “seems right to them” (Pr 14:12) at a given time.
-Their reference point is the inside of their “airplane”, that is, the airplane could be up side down, and they are satisfied that, “up” is still toward the ceiling.
-But you don’t have to live that way.
-The scriptures tell us that “His word is a lamp to our feet and a light unto our path“.
-But we must trust His word; trust it with our very lives, and as if eternity itself were hanging in the balance, because it is.
-I can tell you that it won’t always be easy, especially in your young lives.
-But I can also tell you that the older you get, the more everything will make sense, and “flying” by the scriptures will easily deliver you safely through the fog of confusion to your destination.
+The “pilots” have destroyed their instruments and are flying by the “seat of their pants,” doing what “seems right to them.”
+(Pr 14:12) Their reference point is the inside of their airplane, that is, the airplane could be up-side down and they are satisfied that, “up” is still toward its ceiling.
+But you don’t have to live this way.
+The scriptures tell us that, “His word is a lamp to our feet and a light unto our path.”
+But we must trust His Word, trust it with our very lives, and as if eternity itself was hanging in the balance… because it is.
+I can tell you that it won’t always be difficult, especially in your young lives.
+But I can tell you that the older you get the more everything will make sense, and that “flying” by the scriptures will easily deliver you safely past the fog of confusion that is your zeitgeist.